-This is the recipe I made for Pallab Ghosh’s science report
+This is the recipe I made for Pallab Ghosh’s science report for the BBC on in vitro meat.

 Don’t be discouraged by the length – it’s actually 2 recipes